 Your Acorn stairlift has been designed and manufactured to travel on a single rail track that is mounted to your staircase.
-This can be moved by a toggle on the chairs arm or by a remote control.
+This can be moved by a toggle on the arm of the chair or by remote control.
 There are three main components to our lift.
-The motor, battery and gear.
+The motor, battery, and gear.

 Typically an Acorn stairlift takes 1 to 2 hours to install, with more complex installations taking 4 to 5 hours.
-After installation the Engineer will guide you though the easy controls of an Acorn stairlift.
+After installation, the Engineer will guide you through the easy controls of an Acorn stairlift.

 Related Questions Is there a weight limit for stairlifts?